rproenza86/taco-chef-service/README.md

 ## How to Test

+To perform the API operations you could use:

-Use the `.rest` files placed on the `docs/restFulCalls/` directory to perform the API operations.
+1. The `.rest` files placed on the [`docs/restFulCalls/`](https://github.com/rproenza86/taco-chef-service/tree/master/docs/restFulCalls) directory.
+2. Postman collection shared on the  [`docs/postman/`](https://github.com/rproenza86/taco-chef-service/tree/master/docs/postman/) directory.

 > For more details check the below demo